top of page

 Carrigan Farms

--Jones Lake State Park - Elizabethtown- Only about 40 minutes away from Fayetteville NC, this state park has a lot to offer.
-There are beaches by the swimming hole which is actually a lake and the is some great history that goes along with this place.
+Jones Lake State Park - Elizabethtown- Only about 40 minutes away from Fayetteville NC, this state park has a lot to offer.
+This is a great place with beaches by the swimming hole which is actually a lake and there is some great history that goes along with this place.
 Go Kayaking, swimming or whatever you want here.

--Shacktown Falls - Yadkinville- Features a waterfall and a swimming hole.
-Easy hike to the falls area and can be crowed at times.
+Shacktown Falls - Yadkinville- Features a waterfall and a swimming hole.
+Easy hike to the falls area and can be crowded at times.
 Extremely close to the parking area.
+I have stopped by here once to check it out, since I was nearby.
+I did not go swimming, but it was not crowded.
+So, I think this would be a good place with easy access for swimming.

 These are just a few of the many amazing swimming holes in North Carolina.
-With many in the western part of North Carolina you can spend a few days out there and see several.
+With many in the western NC, you can spend a few days out there and see several.
+I hope you have learned a little bit about the best swimming holes in North Carolina, and you go explore them for yourself.
 Happy exploring!

 This post contains affiliate links, if you click on them and purchase, I may receive a commission at no extra charge to you.